 Tourism in South Africa

-Furthermore since emerging from its first wave, South Africa has benefitted from a small but enthusiastic local market for tourism (September to November).
+Furthermore since emerging from its first wave, South Africa has benefitted from a small, but enthusiastic, local market for tourism (September to onwards).
+During nearly all of these months, our case numbers have remained steady except for the Christmas spike.
+This is does seem likely the safe tourism is perfectly possible.

-South Africa developed a comprehensive set of protocols for hotels and game lodges:
+South Africa has developed a comprehensive set of protocols for hotels and game lodges:

 - Safe-guarding entry to the hotel or lodge, temperature testing, screening and hand-washing on arrival